GratissTV/Stardew_Valley_Cheater_VS_Speedrunner/Speedrunner_Route.md

 ### Other-notes

-In spring, if it's raining alwaysFish in the forest river; If sunny, fish in mountain lake.
+In spring, if it's raining always fish in the forest river; If sunny, fish in mountain lake.
 In Summer, always go fish in the ocean.

 Start with Female character (you get 500g instead of a cookie)